devgabrielcoman/scriptexchange-aliasengine/README.md

 In turn, this will download a binary into a new folder on your system: `$HOME/.local/bin/scripthub/`.

-The source code for the binary is [here](https://github.com/devgabrielcoman/scriptexchange-aliasengine/tree/main/aliasengine).
+The binary depends on your platform.
+You can find all options [here](https://github.com/devgabrielcoman/scriptexchange-aliasengine/tree/main/dist).

 Finally, in your `.bashrc`, `.zshrc`, `.profile` file, add the following line, to create a shorthand for the script: